Lemonade (Gucci Mane song): Reception

-Remix
+Remixes

 The official remix features Trey Songz, Fabolous and Nicki Minaj.
 The verses of Fabolous and Nicki Minaj are both samples from the former's song "For The Money".
 Nicki Minaj's verse is 16 bars in "For The Money", but in the "Lemonade" remix, her last four bars are cut from the song, and then it goes back to the chorus.

-Rappers Bun B, Yelawolf, Curren$y, Big Sean, Tyler, The Creator, Earl Sweatshirt, Action Bronson, Stat Quo, Kyle, PARTYNEXTDOOR, Joell Ortiz, and Babytron have also recorded freestyles using the track.
+Several rappers including Bun B, Yelawolf, Curren$y, Big Sean, Tyler, The Creator, Earl Sweatshirt, Action Bronson, Stat Quo, Kyle, PARTYNEXTDOOR, Joell Ortiz, Babytron, and Pooh Shiesty have also recorded freestyles using the track.